Olympus OM-D E-M1X: everything we know so far

-While full-frame seems to be the buzzword in the camera world at the moment, with several impressive launches last year, it doesn't look like we're going to see a full-frame Olympus camera any time soon.
+While full-frame seems to be the buzzword in camera world at the moment, with several launches this year, it doesn't look like we're going to see a full-frame Olympus camera any time soon.

 However, at the start of the year Olympus itself started a teaser campaign for a new high-end Micro Four Thirds mirrorless camera which looks set to be launched on January 24.